A reinforcement learning approach to rare trajectory sampling: Formulation and applications

 where $x_t$ is the state at time $t$, $t_0$ is the initial time and $T$ is the final time.
-We associate a basis state $\ket{\omega_{t_0}^T}$ with each sequence, allowing the definition of joint probability distribution vectors, potentially over multiple sequence lengths; the flat state can be clearly generalized to these sequences, and will be used without reference to a particular set of basis vectors.
-When multiple $\omega$ appear in the same equation, we follow the convention that where their times overlap, they refer to the same states.
+When $\omega$ appears multiple times in the same equation, we follow the convention that where their times overlap, they refer to the same states.
+The probability of each trajectory is then given by

+where $P(x_0)$ is the probability of a trajectory being initialized in the state $x_0$.
+These trajectory probabilities define a trajectory ensemble that we will frequently refer to as the \textbf{original dynamics} $P$.
+Throughout the paper we will make extensive use of expectation values over different trajectory ensembles, which we shall denote

+where $O$ is some function of the trajectory and the subscript denotes the trajectory ensemble over which the expectation is taken.
+We will also use conditional expectations over the future of a state

+where $X_t$ denotes the random variable corresponding to the state at time $t$.
+Finally we will make use of the fact that the expectation of an expectation is simply the expected value: more specifically, we will use the identity

+The problem we consider in this paper is finding a new dynamics which efficiently samples rare trajectories of some original Markovian dynamics $P$ as defined above.
+In the next subsection we will provide examples showing many rare trajectory problems can be framed as the task of sampling a reweighting of the original trajectory ensemble.
+As such, we will now define what we generally mean by a reweighted trajectory ensemble.
+We will consider a weighting function which possesses a Markovian product structure: that is, the weight for each trajectory is given by